tw4l/brunnhilde/README.md

 ### Using disk images as input

 In -d mode, Brunnhilde uses SleuthKit's tsk_recover to export files from a disk image into a "carved files" directory for analysis.
 This works with raw images by default.
-In Bitcurator or any other environment where libewf has been compiled into SleuthKit, Brunnhilde's -d mode also supports forensic disk image formats, including aff and ewf (E01).
+In BitCurator or any other environment where libewf has been compiled into SleuthKit, Brunnhilde's -d mode also supports forensic disk image formats, including aff and ewf (E01).
 Due to the limitations of SleuthKit, Brunnhilde does not yet support characterizing disks that use the UDF filesystem.

+**Note: tsk_recover does not retain file system dates, so the date reporting functionality of Brunnhilde is limited for non-HFS disk images.
+It is advised to create DFXML or similar files to retain/analyze file system metadata such as date stamps.**

 By default, Brunnhilde will keep a copy of the files exported from disk images in a "carved_files" directory.
 If you do not wish to keep a copy of these files after reporting is finished, you can pass the "-r" or "--removefiles" flags as arguments to Brunnhilde, which will cause it to delete the "carved_files" directory once all other tasks have finished.